 Members are responsible for driving forward their own contributions to the Programme and are expected to support decision making.

 The Secretariat will be provided through the PMO function.
-The PMO will provide agendas and meeting papers at least 5 working days in advance of each meeting and will provide two meeting outputs: a headline report within one working day of each meeting; and full minutes, actions and decisions within five working days of each meeting.
+The PMO will provide agendas and meeting papers at least 5 working days in advance of each meeting and will provide a headline report as an output following the meeting.
+The headline report will capture context around decisions, pertinent industry viewpoints, ensure a clear audit trail, and decisions will be timestamped to enable easy reference to the meeting recordings.
+The headline report will be issued within two working days of each meeting and Programme Participants will be allowed to request additions they feel necessary once they have reviewed the report.
+A meeting recording will be made available via the MHHS Programme Collaboration Base.

-Meeting attendees that would like to request amendments to minutes or actions should submit to the PMO at least five working days in advance of the following month’s meeting.
-Amendment requests will be reviewed by the Programme and updated as required, with amended minutes and actions issued alongside the relevant month’s meeting papers.
+Meeting attendees that would like to request amendments to headline reports, decisions, or actions should submit these to the PMO at least five working days in advance of the following month’s meeting.
+Amendment requests will be reviewed by the Programme and updated as required, with amended headline reports issued alongside the relevant month’s meeting papers.

 Programme consultation timelines are likely to be set by each group at the time of issuing the consultation/information request.

-Initial Programme Governance Group Summary Table
+Programme Governance Group Summary Table